Tuesday, October 15, 2024

 Now when I think of Type O Negative, I think of the faceless hesher kid in the halls of my junior high school who wore the band's t-shirt and it's seared into my memory as the most 90's thing ever.
 I think of my time served in a recent horror-punk band in which half the band was obsessed with Type O Negative and I had to fake a smile and feign interest when they would play Type O Negative songs in the rehearsal room.
 The appeal was entirely lost on me.
 I think of my deeply toxic relationship with my ex-girlfriend immediately after high school.
 October Rust was the soundtrack to her torrid, white trash, scummy spooky girl exploits.
 Like, she thought the song "Black No. 1 (Little Miss Scare-all)" was about her.
 Yet, it would turn out that "Unsuccessfully Coping With The Natural Beauty Of Infidelity" was closer to the truth.

 So obviously I am not the biggest Type O Negative fan.
-I've never liked Peter Steele's ASMR, seductive spoken word monologues over droning doom tracks and the distortion tone on the bass and guitar makes my skin crawl.
+I've never liked Peter Steele's ASMR, seductive spoken word monologues over droning doom tracks.
+Not to mention, the distortion tone on the bass and guitar makes my skin crawl.

 Well, I don't exactly know where or how to start, so I suppose I will start with my initial observations.
 Type O Negative songs are lengthy.
 Some are up to ten or fifteen minutes long.
 That's an entire EP where I come from.
 Henceforth, a lot of these songs on Blast No. 1: Blastbeat Tribute To Type O Negative are over the three minute mark, even when sped up.
 A couple are even seven or eight minutes.
 Type O Negative's dragging tempo and inability to end a song are contributing factors to their albums' lengths.
 The juxtaposition of tempos between Type O Negative's haunting sensual sludge and our version of grindcore could lead to a nice powerviolence-style or sludge-grind interplay of fast and slow, and in some cases, that's exactly what happened.